 Hana Nelson has a strong, diverse background in food and food systems.
 After completing her Masters in Agro-Ecology abroad she returned home armed with the determination to reconnect Nova Scotians to their most valuable resource – the ocean!
 As a result, she started Afishionado Fishmongers in 2014, a company that solely focused on sustainably farmed and fished products.
-Starting out as a humble fish counter in a local grocer, Afishionado has developed to become the staple brand for chefs, restaurants, retailers, home-cooks, and general foodies alike!
+Starting out as a humble fish counter in a local grocer, Afishionado has developed to become the staple brand for chefs, restaurants, retailers, home-cooks, and general foodies and seafood lovers alike!
 Hana is passionate about connecting people with their food and being an advocate for small, owner-operated, women-run businesses.

 Operations & Logistics Manager